 Trusts come in a variety of shapes and sizes.
 They are generally either revocable or irrevocable.
-Irrevocable living trusts are harder to undo or amend, and they separate you from your assets almost entirely.
+Irrevocable living trusts are harder to undo or amend and almost separate you from your assets.
 This means you cannot benefit from the privileges of ownership over a car or home you have funded into an irrevocable living trust.

-A revocable living trust is more flexible, and while they lack the same element of asset protection, they are arguably easier to work with and have far fewer restrictions whilst still letting you keep your estate plan entirely private.
-The main benefit of a revocable living trust, then, is that anything funded into the trust will not have to pass through probate.
+A revocable living trust is more flexible.
+While they lack the same element of asset protection, they are arguably easier to work with and have far fewer restrictions whilst letting you keep your estate plan entirely private.
+The main benefit of a revocable living trust is that anything funded into the trust will not have to pass through probate.

-After funding your assets and property into a revocable living trust, you can continue to do with them as you please – including spend and invest them.
+After funding your assets and property into a revocable living trust, you can continue to do with them as you please, including spending and investing them.
 Another added benefit of a trust is that it can be written to be distributed upon your permanent incapacity, rather than only upon death.

 Alternatively, your trustee will be charged with managing and caring for your assets and property until you die, at which point they will distribute them to your beneficiaries.
 It’s important to note that there are exceptions to what can be funded into a trust.

-However, these exceptions are usually assets and accounts that cannot pass through probate anyway, because of a clause that immediately transfers them to a designated beneficiary upon death.
+However, these exceptions are usually assets and accounts that cannot pass through probate anyway because a clause immediately transfers them to a designated beneficiary upon death.
 These exceptions include: